SMZR 32x200 / N52 - magnetic roller

 - Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

-- Potential hazard to health from tiny fragments of magnets are risky, in case of ingestion, which becomes significant in the context of child safety.
-It's also worth noting that miniscule components of these products are able to be problematic in medical diagnosis when they are in the body.
+- Possible danger associated with microscopic parts of magnets are risky, in case of ingestion, which is particularly important in the context of children's health.
+Furthermore, miniscule components of these devices have the potential to complicate diagnosis when they are in the body.

 Dust and powder from neodymium magnets are flammable.